isomerpages/moe-xinminsec/_parents/Parents Gateway.md

 <p style="float:right; margin: 0 10px 0px 0">
 <img style="width:175px" alt="Principal" src="/images/pg1.png"></p>
 <p style="text-align:justify">
 The Parents Gateway (PG) Mobile App is an initiative by MOE to enable parents to interact with schools more conveniently on administrative and financial matters.
-Parents will also be able to use this app to receive our monthly school newsletters, stay updated about our programmes, and submit online consent forms for their child’s activities.<br>The PG App will be implemented in all MOE schools in 2019.
-For parents with two or more children and they are in different schools, you will be able to receive notifications for all your children on the same PG App. <br>All parents are <strong>strongly encouraged</strong> to
+Parents will also be able to use this app to receive our monthly school newsletters, stay updated about our programmes, and submit online consent forms for their child’s activities.

+<p style="text-align:justify">The PG App will be implemented in all MOE schools in 2019.
+For parents with two or more children and they are in different schools, you will be able to receive notifications for all your children on the same PG App. </p>

+<p style="text-align:justify">All parents are <strong>strongly encouraged</strong> to
 <strong>download and use the PG App</strong> as it will bring significant benefits for parents, teachers and the school.</p>

 -----